h2non/youtube-video-api/README.md

 It was designed to provide a reliable server-to-server automation solution, with additional support for  Google API OAuth2 token automatically retrieval using [PhantomJS](http://phantomjs.org)

-**Note**: this is still a beta implementation, don't use it for serious stuff

 ## Installation

 ```bash